ophelialabs/Documents/README.md

 - You may also think that is was overlooked when you stated that if I got a new phone, the android (I know you remember), that it would not be noted.
 It was also *noted* the page that was visited while this phone was **in my pocket**.
 You don't think it is strange that only one specific page was visited during my time at Target?

 - 08/31/26: **Self-sacrifice**, you know that sounds correct, because if I was wrong, wouldn't it be self-destruction?
+- Add to tactics.
+One of first thoughts was how can I set something up that only gives the team one direction.
+Think battle of Thermopylae.
+- Now I know you already know that once I get this more organized I plan on attacking from multiple angles.

 # Internal Enterprise Knowledge Base
 I believe you should build documentation beforehand.
 CPK-RA